stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

     * key observables and mismatch quantities,
     * a combined tension functional,
     * a singular set and domain restrictions.

   * At least one explicit experiment template with falsification conditions has been described.

 * N_level: N2

   * The narrative relating architecture, memory, metabolic maintenance, and multi objective tension is explicit and self consistent at the effective layer.
   * Counterfactual worlds (World T and World F) are defined in terms of observable patterns rather than deep mechanisms.

+These levels match the flags in the header metadata of Block 0.

 ### 9.2 Next measurable step toward E2